Bayer Center - Classes & Events

 Jon Hoffmann is the principal of Hoffmann Consulting, serving both nonprofit and for-profit clients with a focus on strategic planning, program design and evaluation, and operations management.
 Prior to launching his own consulting business, his career has spanned executive leadership roles in social services, communications strategy for an advocacy organization, and housing development with a focus on affordability.
 A Pittsburgh native, Jon holds a master’s degree in social work and bachelor of science in psychology from the University of Pittsburgh.

-Emma Kieran brings almost 20 years of fundraising experience to Pilot Peak Consulting.
+Emma Kieran brings 20 years of fundraising experience to Pilot Peak Consulting.
 She has worked with over 50 nonprofits in her career as a coach, teacher, and change agent.
-Previously, Emma was the Vice President for Fundraising and Development at Orr Associates, Inc. (OAI) and a consultant with Changing Our World (CW).
+Previously, Emma was the Vice President for Fundraising and Development at Orr Associates, Inc., and a consultant with Changing Our World.
 Emma holds an M.A. from Columbia University in organizational psychology, an M.P.A. from American University in nonprofit management and a B.A. from Connecticut College.
-Emma is a dedicated volunteer for The Ellis School for Girls, her alma mater, and for Girls on the Run.
+She is a dedicated volunteer for The Ellis School for Girls, her alma mater, and for Girls on the Run.

 Paul Novelli is the Social Media Coordinator at Robert Morris University.
-He graduated from the University of Pittsburgh in the spring of 2018 with Bachelor’s degrees in Rhetoric & Communication and Film & Media Studies.
+He graduated from the University of Pittsburgh in the spring of 2018 with bachelor’s degrees in rhetoric and communication, and film and media studies.
 Prior to joining RMU, Paul managed and created a variety of social media accounts for TWO MEN AND A TRUCK – Pittsburgh, the Black Sheep and La Roche University’s athletic department.
 His creative skills include photography, videography, editing, social media management, writing and knowledge of the Adobe Creative Suite.

 Trina Walker is the Lead Consultant for TLW Strategy, a consulting firm designed to help nonprofits create efficiencies in their plans, people, and processes so they can have a greater impact.
 Trina has more than 25 years of nonprofit leadership, strategy, and marketing experience in healthcare, advertising, consulting, education, religious, and cultural organizations.
 She has helped organizations with strategic planning, organizational change, staff development, fundraising, marketing, and communications.
 Prior to launching her own consulting company, Trina served as Director of Communications and Creative Services at Carnegie Library of Pittsburgh, and Director of Marketing and Outreach at the University of Pittsburgh’s College of General Studies.